-The longer you go without making a claim, the less risk the insurance company feels they are taking on your policy, and therefore the larger the discount.
-Every type of insurance policy (third party only, third party fire and theft, and fully comprehensive) can accumulate a no claims bonus.
+The longer you go without making a claim, the less risk the insurance company feels they are taking on your policy, and so the larger the discount.
+Every type of insurance policy (third party only, third party fire and theft, and fully comprehensive) can accumulate a no-claims discount.

 What happens if my car is in an accident or stolen?

-When an insurance policy is due for renewal or has expired, proof of a no claims discount will be available from the provider, to be considered by a different company if necessary.
-Most insurers will only accept a no claims accumulated within the UK, but it is worth asking about this.
+When an insurance policy is due for renewal or has expired, proof of a no-claims discount will be available from the provider, to be considered by a different company if necessary.
+Some insurers will only accept a no-claims accumulated within the UK, but it’s worth asking about this.

 Can a no-claims discount be used on multiple cars?